modernben/forge-docs/1.0/servers/nginx-templates.md

 You may edit the name and content of your Nginx template at any time.
 Changes to a template will not affect existing sites that use the template.

-Deleting a template will not remove any sites which were configured with it.
+Deleting a template will not remove any sites which were configured to use it.